mattiaspilroth/ot-security-notes/README.md

 # OT Security Notes

 This repository contains personal technical notes and reflections on OT (Operational Technology) security in safety-critical and industrial environments.

+It serves as a conceptual and analytical layer for reasoning about how OT security systems behave over time, particularly in environments where availability, safety, and operational continuity dominate design decisions.

+The focus is not on individual products or controls, but on recurring patterns, failure modes, and architectural trade-offs observed in real-world industrial systems.

+## Scope and intent

+These notes explore questions such as:

+- How security controls behave under degraded or constrained conditions
-The focus is on areas where traditional IT security assumptions break down in OT, particularly in constrained or isolated networks.
+- Why traditional IT security assumptions often fail in OT environments

-These notes are not product documentation, vendor guidance, or formal policy.
-They are written to explore concepts, failure modes, and architectural patterns based on practical experience from industrial environments.
+- How risk accumulates through soft failures rather than explicit incidents
+- The gap between assessed security posture and operational reality
+- How trust, identity, and connectivity assumptions decay over time

+The emphasis is on *system behavior* rather than static configuration.

+## Relationship to other repositories

+This repository provides the overarching reasoning and mental models.
+More focused deep-dives into specific problem areas may exist in separate repositories.

+For example:
+- **ot-trust-in-isolated-networks** explores one concrete manifestation of these patterns in the context of PKI, certificate validation, and trust management.

 ## Structure

-The repository is intentionally lightweight and primarily text-based.

-/notes – Short technical notes and reflections
+* **`/notes`** — Short technical notes and reflections\n

-/diagrams – Simple diagrams (e.g. Mermaid) to support reasoning
+* **`/diagrams`** — Simple diagrams to support architectural reasoning

+Content is intentionally lightweight and primarily text-based.
-Content may evolve over time and is not expected to be complete or polished.
+It evolves over time and is not expected to be exhaustive or polished.

 ## Disclaimer

 All content represents personal technical reflections.
-It does not represent the views, guidance, or policies of any employer, customer, or organization.
+It does not represent the views, guidance, or policies of any employer, vendor, or organization.

-No production code is provided in this repository.

-## License

-This work is licensed under a Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License.